eridgraves/eridgraves/README.md

 Hello!
-I work at a ATE startup designing hardware instruments and the software that drives them.
+I work at a ATE startup designing hardware instruments and the software that drives them. @eric-graves-merlin

 If I find time to do other code-related projects, you can find them on GitHub.